+'''

-- 1: $upperDelay \leftarrow avgE$
+1: upperDelay \leftarrow avgE

-- 2: lowerDelay $\leftarrow 0$
+2: lowerDelay \leftarrow 0

-- 3: $delay \leftarrow (upperDelay + lowerDelay) / 2$
+3: delay \leftarrow (upperDelay + lowerDelay) / 2

-- 4: iter $\leftarrow 0$
+4: iter \leftarrow 0

-- 5: $oldPeakT \leftarrow 0$
+5: oldPeakT \leftarrow 0

-- 6: $newPeakT \leftarrow 0$
+6: newPeakT \leftarrow 0

-- 7: while iter < dMaxIter do
+7: while iter < dMaxIter do

-8: compute projected thermal profile for
+compute projected thermal profile for

 [currentTime, currentTime + delay] and

 [currentTime + delay, nextIdleTime] // nextIdleTime

 is the next earliest time when all cores become idle

-9: $newPeakT \leftarrow \max{m \in M} T(j,m)$
+newPeakT \leftarrow \max{m \in M} T(j, m)

+10:

-10: if $targetTemp > newPeak$ and $ oldPeakT - newPeakT $
+if targetTemp > newPeak and |oldPeakT - newPeakT|

-$<\epsilon$ then
+<\epsilon then

-11: if $E(j,m) + delay < bestExeTime and currentTime +$
+if E(j,m) + delay < bestExeTime and currentTime +

+11:

-$delay + E(j, m) \leq D(j)$ then
+delay + E(j, m) < D(j) then

+fastestCore \leftarrow m

-12: $fastestCore \leftarrow m$
+12:

-13: $bestExeTime \leftarrow E(j,m)$
+13:

+bestExeTime \leftarrow E(j,m)

-14: return [fastestCore, bestExeTime, delay]
+return [fastestCore, bestExeTime, delay]

+14:

+else

-15: else
+15:

-16: return FAILURE
+return FAILURE

+16:

-17: else if targetTemp > newPeakT then
+else if targetTemp > newPeakT then

+17:

+upperDelay \leftarrow delay

-18: $upperDelay \leftarrow delay$
+18:

+19:

-19: else
+else

+lowerDelay \leftarrow delay

-20: $lowerDelay \leftarrow delay$
+20:

-21: $oldPeakT \leftarrow newPeakT$
+21:

+oldPeakT \leftarrow newPeakT

-22: $delay \leftarrow (upperDelay + lowerDelay) / 2$
+delay \leftarrow (upperDelay + lowerDelay) / 2

+22:

+23:

-23: $iter \leftarrow iter + 1$
+iter \leftarrow iter + 1

+'''

 Our delay insertion algorithm is shown in Algorithm 2.
-To find the appropriate idle time to insert without sacrificing the schedulability of future tasks, we use a binary search based approach.
-In each iteration, Algorithm 2 attempts to schedule the current task onto the core currently under consideration such that the resultant peak temperature does not exceed the target peak temperature.
-Should this prove to be possible, Algorithm 2 will keep this scheduling and assignment if the current configuration minimizes the task finish time until now.
-Hence, if an assignment and schedule exists for the current task that does not involve delay insertions, that assignment and schedule will likely be selected (this design choice maximizes the mobility of future tasks).
-Algorithm 2 will halt when either the maximum number of iterations dMaxIer has been reached or when an appropriate idle time has been found.
-The appropriate idle time is found when the current assignment and schedule does not exceed the target temperature and the chip peak temperature has converged (Line 10 of Algorithm 2).
+To find the appropriate idle time to insert delays without sacrificing the schedulability of future tasks, we use a binary search based approach.
+In each iteration, Algorithm 2 attempts to schedule the current task onto the core currently under consideration such that the resulting peak temperature does not exceed the target peak temperature.
+If this is possible, Algorithm 2 will keep this scheduling and assignment only if the current configuration has minimized the task finish time thus far.
+Hence, if an assignment and schedule exists for the current task that does not require delay insertions, that assignment and schedule will likely be selected (this design choice maximizes the mobility of future tasks).
+Algorithm 2 halts when the maximum number of iterations dMaxler has been reached or an appropriate idle time has been found.
+The appropriate idle time is found when the current assignment and schedule do not exceed the target temperature and the chip peak temperature has converged (Line 10 of Algorithm 2).

 In our implementation, the search begins by setting the upper bound on the delay to the average execution time of all task and core combinations and the lower bound delay to 0.
-We decided to use the average task execution times as the upper bound for the following reasons: 1) if the upper bound is too large, DelayInsertion can be unfortunately slow, and 2) DelayInsertion is most likely invoked when the chip temperature is near the target temperature.
-Inserting an idle time similar to the average task execution time would allow, on average, the chip to cool down enough to allow most tasks to eventually be scheduled on the current core without sacrificing the efficiency of the heuristic.
+This design choice has the following justifications: (1) if the upper bound is too large, DelayInsertion can be slow and (2) DelayInsertion is most likely invoked when the chip temperature is near the target temperature.
+Inserting an idle time similar to the average task execution time would allow, on average, the chip to cool down enough to permit most tasks to eventually be scheduled on the current core without sacrificing the efficiency of the heuristic.